whitneylosinski/Cryptocurrencies/README.md

 Data: crypto_data.csv </br>
 Software: Python 3.7.9, Pandas 1.1.3, Plotly 4.14.3, hvplot 0.7.0, SciKit-Learn 0.23.2 </br>

-### Results
+### Summary
 The project was broken down into the four steps mentioned above.
 The first step was to preprocess the data for PCA.
-This included looking at the original dataset, determining which data needed to be included in the analysis, removing rows with null values, using get_dummies to create numerical values for string data and scaling the data.
+This included looking at the original dataset, determining which data needed to be included in the analysis, removing rows with null values, using get_dummies to create numerical values for string data and using StandardScaler() to scale the data.
 The following code was used after importing all dependencies.

 ```py
   # Load the crypto_data.csv dataset.